Relintai/pandemonium_engine/README.md

 as I don't really try to get people to use this engine, but if this ever becomes a problem I'll create an official "community edition" fork, that is much more open to outside influences.

+This being said, the engine actually tries to be modular as much as possible, while being also easily extendible, and as simple to understand and use as possible with a wide selection of platforms.
+All this without constraints that make building apps with the required complexities of today harder than they need to be.

 ## Getting the engine

 ### Binary downloads